ECONOMICS OF EUROPEAN INTEGRATION

 4. The Single European Market.

-11. Fiscal policies, the Stability and Growth Pact and the Fiscal Compact.
+10. Fiscal policies, the Stability and Growth Pact and the Fiscal Compact.
+Did the austerity policies benefit the Eurozone?

-- Economics of European Integration - 5th edition, by Richard Baldwin and Charles Wyplosz, McGraw Hill, paperback 2015.
+- The Economics of European Integration, by Richard Baldwin and Charles Wyplosz, McGraw Hill, 6th edition, paperback, 2019.

-- Economics of Monetary Union - 11th Edition, by Paul De Grauwe, Oxford University Press, paperback, 2016.
+- Economics of Monetary Union, by Paul De Grauwe, Oxford University Press, 12th edition, paperback, 2018.

-- The titles of some compulsory readings will be indicated at the end of each set of slides.
+- The titles of some compulsory readings will appear at the end of each set of slides.

 Students are kindly asked to observe the following courtesy rules: